 Some HR professionals want to see the government offer additional support and training to foreign workers.

-authorities and provincial labour departments need to collaborate to ensure that every single temporary foreign worker is aware of his/her rights and how to enforce them,” said HRM reader An, who also wanted better processes and protections in place for those who complained.
+“The federal immigration authorities and provincial labour departments need to collaborate to ensure that every single temporary foreign worker is aware of his/her rights and how to enforce them,” said HRM reader An, who also wanted better processes and protections in place for those who complained.

 “The federal government needs to consider a method for ensuring that temporary foreign workers who complain in good faith are not deported upon being fired (which will happen) and can get another job.
 Otherwise, financial dependent workers will never complain.”